US STOCKS-Futures dip with focus on bank earnings, economy

 the Dow and 11.7 percent for the broader S&P.

-modest 1.2 percent in the first quarter, down from more than 4
+in the first quarter, down from forecasts of over 4 percent as

 premarket trading shortly after the results.